OpenNMS/grafana-plugin/src/panels/alarm-histogram/README.md

-# OpenNMS Helm Alarm Histogram Panel - React
+# OpenNMS Helm Alarm Histogram Panel

 This plugin is used with the overall OpenNMS Helm Application, and this README is an effort to break down the construction of the plugin, how it works, and how to modify it.